-Mom, son who took zip ties into Senate convicted in 1/6 riot
+Mom, son who took zip ties into Senate convicted in Jan.
+6 riot

 After grabbing plastic handcuffs that they found inside the Capitol, Munchel and Eisenhart entered the gallery above the Senate chamber and stepped over a railing that separated portions of the gallery.
 Eisenhart chanted, “Treason!
 Treason!”

-Munchel “gleefully” entered the Capitol during a riot while carrying a dangerous weapon, the stun gun, the judge said in a February 2021 ruling.
+Munchel “gleefully” entered the Capitol during the riot while carrying a dangerous weapon, the stun gun, the judge said in a February 2021 ruling.

 “By word and deed, Munchel has supported the violent overthrow of the United States government.
 He poses a clear danger to our republic,” Lamberth wrote.